-Because, without being able to put these seemingly unimportant snippets of information together, it can also make it challenging to progress at work.
-So much additional knowledge could be missed through not having access to incidental comments made in the workplace, resulting in deaf staff often not being as ‘up to speed’ as hearing staff.
+Because without being able to put these seemingly unimportant snippets of information together, it can also make it challenging to progress at work.
+So much additional knowledge could be missed by not having access to incidental comments in the workplace, resulting in deaf staff often not being as ‘up to speed’ as hearing staff.

 Often, project updates and new initiatives are discussed in these informal conversations.
 And this can be vital information that’s necessary for growth in the role.